nicholasbs/vimamo/README.md

 Copyright (c) 2011, Nicholas Bergson-Shilcock.
 All rights reserved.

-SaveMyTweets is released under the GPLv3.
+Vimamo is released under the GPLv3.
 See the included LICENSE file or http://www.gnu.org/licenses